Mhetrivial/mhetrivial.github.io/_pages/about.md

 Hi!
 I am a 4th-year undergraduate at Zhiyuan College (Honor, Top 10%), Shanghai Jiao Tong University.
 I will be joining the National University of Singapore (NUS) as a Ph.D. student.

-Most recently, I have been conducting research on Scientific Machine Learning and Operator Learning under the supervision of <a href="https://www.math.purdue.edu/~lin491/">Prof. Guang Lin</a> at Purdue University.
-Before that, I was advised by <a href="https://yucaoyc.github.io/">Prof. Yu Cao</a> during my undergraduate studies at SJTU.
-I also had the privilege of conducting research under the guidance of <a href="https://lsec.cc.ac.cn/~hhxie/">Prof. Hehu Xie</a> at the Chinese Academy of Sciences (CAS).
+At SJTU, I am fortunate to conduct my undergraduate research under the guidance of <a href="https://yucaoyc.github.io/">Prof. Yu Cao</a>.
+Concurrently, I have been working on Scientific Machine Learning and Operator Learning supervised by <a href="https://www.math.purdue.edu/~lin491/">Prof. Guang Lin</a> at Purdue University.
+I also had the privilege of conducting research with <a href="https://lsec.cc.ac.cn/~hhxie/">Prof. Hehu Xie</a> at the Chinese Academy of Sciences (CAS).

 My future research will primarily focus on Scientific Machine Learning (SciML) and AI for Science (AI4S).
 To further broaden my technical skill set and research vision, I am also actively exploring Quantitative Finance and Reinforcement Learning (RL).
 I am always open to insightful discussions and potential collaborations in these areas, so please feel free to reach out!